Love 86: Plot

-Laxmidevi (Tanuja), a strict disciplinarian, wants her daughters, Leena (Farha Naaz) and Esha (Neelam Kothari), to marry brothers from a wealthy family, so that both girls can stay in the same household.
-But Leena and Esha fall in love with Omi (Rohan Kapoor) and Vicky (Govinda) respectively.
+Laxmidevi, a strict disciplinarian, wants her daughters, Leena and Esha, to marry brothers from a wealthy family, so that both girls can stay in the same household.
+But Leena and Esha fall in love with Omiand Vicky respectively.
 The boys are poor orphans who have taken to petty crimes in order to survive.
 How the matter is resolved forms the rest of the story.